rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 #### Uninstall Old Midtrans Payment App
+To avoid confusion from customer side & inconsistent payment status update behavior, we recommend to uninstall the Old Midtrans Payment App on your store, so that only the new Midtrans Payment App is available for your customer to choose from.

+Before uninstalling, it is recommended to:
-Before uninstalling the Old Midtrans App, please ensure that you have successfully installed the New Midtrans App and it works on your Shopify store.
+- Please ensure that you have successfully installed the New Midtrans App and it works on your Shopify store.

-It is recommended to:
-- Uninstall around the time that has low payment traffic, e.g: 2 AM.
+- Plan to uninstall around the time that has low payment traffic, e.g: 2 AM.
 To prevent failure, if there are any customer in the middle of checkout/payment session.
 <!-- - Wait for all the order/payment that was created using Old Midtrans App to no longer `pending` status and already have `success/settlement` or `failure` status in Midtrans Dashboard.
 	- If a payment was initiated (still `pending`) using the old payment app, then you disable it, payment status for that payment may no-longer be updated on your shopify store when later payment become success.
 You should refer to Midtrans Dashboard for the actual & updated payment status. -->

 Uninstall steps:
 1. Login to your Shopify admin page.
 Go to menu **Settings > Payments**.
 2. Click **Manage** button on payment app that you want to uninstall.
+Hint:
-(Note: You **should uninstall** the old ones named `Midtrans` & `Midtrans - ...`.
-But **don't uninstall** `Provider Midtrans Payment` the new one.)
+	- You **should uninstall** the old ones named `Midtrans` & `Midtrans - ...`.
+	- But **don't uninstall** `Provider Midtrans Payment` the new one.
 3. Then click **Deactivate** button in the payment app detail view.
 4. You will be redirected back to Payment Menu, and the app will be removed from Payment List and also removed from your list of available payment methods on checkout page.
 5. If you have installed multiple of Midtrans old payment apps, you can repeat the step from no.2.

+Although, you can choose not to uninstall any of the old Payment App and let Shopify platform auto-disable them when the time comes, it is more recommended to perform the uninstall as we instructed.
 <hr>

 ### Test Transaction with Sandbox Mode